mdrobisch/roseguarden/README.md

 Note: for the old raspberry pi the nodejs 0.10.36 is the most actual version.
 Newer version have problems with the c++ libaries (date 2015-10-93).
 Have a look at http://weworkweplay.com/play/raspberry-pi-nodejs/ for further informations and instructions.

-Now we could install bower and let bower get the packages for the frontend (css, angularjs, smarttable, etc.).
+Now we could install bower and let bower get us the packages for the frontend (css, angularjs, smarttable, etc.).
-For this step you have to switch to the `client`-directory.
+For this step you have to switch to the `client`-directory and prompt

 5. sudo npm install -g bower
-6. install the bower packages with `bower install` in the `client`-directory install
+6. install the bower packages with `bower install` (in the `client`-directory install)

 Now the frontend is ready.